The Vine Programming Language

 An extrinsic branch is a ternary agent that represents a boolean query on an external entity.
 They query a single extrinsic value, and select one of two branches.
 Extrinsic branches are the only way for the interaction net to inspect extrinsic values.

 Currently, there is a fixed set of extrinsics built-in to IVM.
-In the future, they will be extensible (#54).
+In the future, this will be extensible (#54).

 Extrinsic Value Types